-The best of astronomy this month: Look for the Moon beside Mars and Saturn in the early morning of 7th and 8th April.
+The best of astronomy this month: Catch the peak of the Lyrids meteor shower in the early hours of 23 April.

 Top 3 things to see this month:

 - Throughout the month - Early risers will see Saturn and Jupiter towards the south.

 - 9 Apr - A waxing crescent moon forms a celestial triangle with Mars and Aldebaran.

 - 23 Apr - Don't miss the peak of the Lyrid meteor shower in the early hours of the morning.